-Leader Academic offers dynamic interactive workshops and keynotes for faculty members, physicians, and academic administrators on topics including:
+Leader Academic offers dynamic interactive workshops for faculty members, physicians, and higher education leaders on topics including:

 - Networking . . .
 Without the Awkward!

 - What the Best Medical Teachers and Supervisors Do to Promote Learning & Quality Performance

 Workshops combine well-researched information with dynamic, hands-on activities to create a sense of camaraderie among group participants while promoting lasting learning and change.
 Programs are designed to be maximally interactive with opportunities for participants to work with the material in both small and large groups.
 The presenter offers rich research-based strategies and invites attendees to co-create the learning experience.

 Years after attending the workshops, participants remark that they continue to practice the techniques they learned to better manage their time, write productively, and lead effectively.

 1. Professors & University Leaders

 Although faculty members have excellent training in their disciplinary methods and may know more about their own research area than anyone on the planet, they are often not prepared for the multiple demands of the academic workplace.
 Rena offers workshops that help professors to successfully manage challenges such as supervising staff, fitting writing into busy teaching semesters, working with difficult colleagues, negotiating effectively, coping with biases toward members of historically underrepresented groups, and building networks of support.
 As faculty members move into academic leadership roles ranging from department chair to dean, they are deeply appreciative of professional development opportunities that provide the tools to realize their personal and organizational goals.
 Leader Academic offers workshops for all academics and specializes in programs that address the specific challenges of women professors and administrative leaders.